Tanks of North Korea: Korean War

 Before the outbreak of the Korean War, Joseph Stalin equipped the KPA with over 200 modern tanks such as the T-34, as well as trucks, artillery, and small arms (at the time, the South Korean Army had nothing remotely comparable either in numbers of troops or equipment).
 During the opening phases of the Korean War in 1950, the KPA quickly drove South Korean forces south and captured Seoul, with the tanks seeing little in the way of opposing tanks.

-The North Koreans tanks supported by heavy artillery attacked all along the 38th parallel.
-The South Koreans did not have any tanks, anti-tank weapons, nor heavy artillery, that could stop such an attack.
-In addition, South Koreans committed their forces in a piecemeal fashion and these were routed within a few days.
-In early July, when U.S. forces arrived, what was left of the South Korean forces were placed under U.S. operational command of the United Nations Command.
+North Korean tanks, supported by heavy artillery, launched an attack along the 38th parallel.
+The South Koreans, lacking tanks, anti-tank weapons, or heavy artillery, were unable to mount an effective defense.
+Their forces, committed piecemeal, were routed within a few days.
+By early July, when U.S. forces arrived, the remaining South Korean troops were placed under the operational command of the United Nations Command.

 During the Korean War, the tanks of North Korean 105th Armored Division was instrument as part of the North Korean advance from Seoul to Taejon and took part in the Battle of Osan against Task Force Smith and Battle of Chonan and subsequent Battle of Pusan Perimeter between August and September 1950.
 The 107th Tank Regiment, equipped with T-34 tanks, defeated Task Force Smith during the initial advances of the Korean People's Army.
 The regiment then fought with the rest of the division in the Battle of Pusan Perimeter.

 It wasn't until U.S. forces armed with M4 Sherman medium tanks came into the Pusan port and later M26 Pershing tanks in the autumn after U.S. amphibious landings at the Battle of Incheon were North Korean tank forces to meet their match and be pushed back on the subsequent drive to the Yalu River.

 After taking part in the Great Naktong Offensive, the 105th Armored Division was partly reconstituted and at the end of October and the first week of November 1950, it was committed to help the Chinese and used its tanks to provide fire support.

 In the Korean War M24 Chaffee's were the first U.S. tanks to fight the North Korean T-34-85s.
 The M24 fared poorly against these North Korean tanks which were superior to the M24.
 M24s were more successful later in the war in their reconnaissance role, supported by heavier tanks such as the M4, M26, and M46.